microvm/microvm-spec/memory-model.rst

         which means a "heap object" in the µVM context, "memory location" is always used when referring to the memory.

-        NOTE: SSA variables in the µVM does not have memory locations, even though they may be spilled by the register allocator.
-For this reason, local variables that are changeable by references should be allocated using ``ALLOCA``.
+        NOTE: SSA variables in the µVM do not have memory locations, even though they may be spilled by the register allocator.
+For this reason, local variables that can be updated via reference should be allocated using ``ALLOCA``.

 load, store and access